Morocco is seen as an important partner country for Germany and the

 You can find further detailed information about Morocco and the country’s current economic data here:

-of GDP is generated through agriculture (2018)
+of GDP is gene-rated through agriculture (2022)

 A study commissioned by Invest for Jobs shows that there are considerable opportunities to create jobs and attract investors in the menstrual hygiene sector.